bittorrent/BTIPs/BTIPS/BTIP-25.md

 - BTFS will also integrate with an Access-Key module, this module used to store and manage access-keys of the S3-Compatible-API.
 - S3-Compatible-API server should be a independent module and can be separately started from the BTFS daemon.

-#### 2. Start S3-Compatible API server according to the corresponding configuration or startup command options.
+### 2. Start S3-Compatible API server according to the corresponding configuration or startup command options

 ```text
 if (option.s3-compatible-api == "true" || (option.s3-compatible-api == "" && config.S3CompatibleAPI.Enable == true) {